wcx0206/astro-dracula-blog/src/content/posts/en/setting-up-your-new-machine-a-simple-dev-environment-configuration-guide.md

 padding = { x = 12, y = 12 }
 ```

-A theme is a set of configurations that change the appearance of the applications.
-You can use a theme to make your terminal utilities nicer and easier to use.
-For example, set the `colorschema` in Vim.
-However, I prefer to set the theme in the terminal emulator so that all the terminal utilities share a similar look.
-I use the [`Dracula`](https://draculatheme.com/) theme in `Alacritty` and `iTerm2`.

-By the way, the `Dracula` theme is also available in many other applications.
-I also use it in my VS Code and JetBrains IDEs.
-A shared theme makes your development environment more consistent and beautiful.
+A theme is a set of configurations that change the appearance of an application.
+You can use themes to make your terminal tools look better and be easier to use.
+For example, set `colorscheme` in Vim.
+However, I prefer to set themes in the terminal emulator so that all terminal tools share a similar look.
+I use the [`Dracula`](https://draculatheme.com/) theme in both `Alacritty` and `iTerm2`.
+The `Dracula` theme is also available in many other applications, such as VS Code and JetBrains IDEs.
+Shared themes make your development environment more consistent and aesthetically pleasing.
+In addition to `Dracula`, [`catppuccin`](https://catppuccin.com/) is another theme I really like.

 ### Shell: The Bridge Between You and the System Kernel